nerimenebt/Submit-Button-SwiftUI-Animation/README.md

 Hello there, I'm Neri and in this repository, I'll be posting the code for the Submit Button animation that you see on my Instagram
     [**@neri_iosdev**](https://www.instagram.com/neri_iosdev/).

-I hope you'll learn something new and use these animation and concept to achieve great effects for your apps.
+I hope you'll learn something new and use this animation and concept to achieve great effects for your apps.

 #### Submit Button Animation